The Hive

 Pathways are based on children's needs and abilities and not on their chronological age.

-Pathway 2 is designed to mirror the EYFS provision within the mainstream classes of the school.
-This allows children to integrate into the mainstream EYFS provision where appropriate to develop their communication and interaction skills.
+Pathway 2 is for our EYFS pupils and it is designed to mirror the EYFS provision within the mainstream class of the school.
+This allows for some integration into the mainstream EYFS provision where appropriate for children to develop their communication and interaction skills.
 Continuous Provision and outdoor learning is available within the resource to support children in accessing this pathway.

 For children who are able to access the National Curriculum with personalised adjustments, Pathway 3 is available.
-Teaching on this pathway is more formal informat and mirrors the curriculum being taught within mainstream classes.
-Specific phonics, reading, writing and maths sessions are delivered, and where appropriate, children will integrate into their mainstream classes much more.
+Teaching on this pathway is more formal and subject specific and mirrors the curriculum being taught within mainstream classes.
+Core subjects are taught within the provision and adaptations are made to support our pupils learning.
+Foundation subjects are taught within the mainstream classes.

 Integration within the mainstream

-Children within The Hive integrate into their mainstream classes for some lessons as this is an important part of their social interaction with others.
-The level of integration differs for each child depending on their need, attention and listening skills and ability to access the curriculum.
-Some children may integrate for a short period of time whilst others may have set lessons each week in their mainstream class.
+Children within The Hive integrate into their mainstream classes for foundation lessons as this is an important part of their social interaction with others.
+The level of integration differs for each child, depending on their attention and listening skills and ability to access the curriculum.
+Some children may integrate for short periods of lessons, whilst others integrate for all foundation subjects.

-At every stage of a child's journey in The Hive, parents and carers are involved.
-Where possible, parent/carers' wishes sought to ensure there is a possitive and collaborative partnership between home, school and the Local Education Authority to best meet the needs of the child.
+At every stage of a child's journey in The Hive, parents and carers are actively involved.
+Where possible, parent/carers' wishes are sought to ensure there is a positive and collaborative partnership between home, school and the Local Education Authority to best meet the needs of the child.

 Transport

 Some children may be eligible to be transported between home and school in a minibus or taxi, according to the Local Education Authority Transport Policy.
-There is an escort on the transport who takes responsibility for the children.
+There is an escort on the transport who has responsibility for the children and supports them on the journey to and from school.
 For more information as to whether your child is eligible for this, please speak to your child's SEND Caseworker.